greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 1.0.7 build xxxx Release

 Bugs resolved:
-* Bug #3582807: The window corners weren't cut correctly.
+* Bug #3582807: The window corners on Windows Vista & Windows 7 weren't cut correctly.
+* While fixing #3582807 we found some other small bugs which could cause small capture issues on Vista & 7 it also used more resources than needed.
-* Bug #3582692: Picasa-Web uploads didn't have a filename.
+* Bug #3582692: Picasa-Web uploads didn't have a filename and the filename was shown as "UNSET" in Picasa-Web.
-* Bug #3582282: Exporting captures to Powerpoint give errors when a Powerpoint dialog is open, this is fixed by displaying a retry with info.
+* Bug #3582282: Exporting captures to Microsoft Office applications give problems when the Office application shows a dialog, this is fixed by displaying a retry dialog with info.
-* Bug #3582282: Exporting captures to Powerpoint were cropped incorrectly.
+* Bug #3582282: Exported captures to Powerpoint were displayed cropped, which needed extra actions to correct.
-* Bug #3572995: Firefox captures on Windows XP are mainly black
+* Bug #3572995: On Windows XP Firefox captures are mainly black, this fix does not only work for Firefox.

+Features:
+* Editor is now centering the image, the code for this was supplied by Viktar Karpach.

 1.0.6 build 2228 Release